karthikprabu810/OCR/ocrApplication/README.md

      - API URL for your preferred LLM model service
      - Authentication credentials if required by the LLM service
      - Sufficient API quota/credits for processing text
+     - Python, Flask, and Ollma are required to set up and run the LLM model locally
    - These can be configured in the config.json file as described in the Configuration section

+To learn how to set up and configure the LLM model on your local machine, please refer to the [setup guide](assets/README_API.md)

 ### Setup Steps